Bess: The NZ Thoroughbred who went to War

 After producing four foals and continuing to stay active, during her daily ride with Powles over the Flock House farm in October of 1934, she suffered a brain haemorrhage and died almost immediately.
 She was 24.

-Powles and his two sons built a memorial site on the spot where she died, and every Anzac Day there is a gathering at Bess’ grave, a now default memorial for all New Zealand animals which served during World War I. Unfortunately due to Covid-19 limitations it will not occur this year.
-The memorial cairn that sits on Forest Road, just west of Bulls is made from white marble and features two memorial plaques.
+Powles and his two sons built a memorial site on the spot where she died, and every Anzac Day there is a gathering at Bess’ grave, a now default memorial for all New Zealand animals which served during World War I. The memorial cairn that sits on Forest Road, just west of Bulls is made from white marble and features two memorial plaques.
 One listing the places she served during the war while the other is engraved with ‘In the Name of the Most High God’ in Arabic.

 Memorial to Bess.
 Photo: NZ History.Govt